cs-4241-2023/a1-gettingstarted/README.md

 This project shows a card displaying a basic description of who I am.
 The card, when hovered, will rotate horizontally to show more information about myself on the back of it.
 ## Technical Achievements
 - **Styled page with CSS**: Added multiple classes/id's to stylize multiple elements of my page.
+In addition, I played around with CSS animations by making the card able to flip on hover.
     Classes: card, card-front, card-inner, card-front, card-back
     IDs: experiences
     Elements: *, h1, img, ul